bryanlabra/ArduCam-Snapshot/README.md

    ```bash
    sudo systemctl daemon-reload
    ```
-  and restart the service
+6. Restart the service
    ```bash
    sudo systemctl restart ArduCam-Snapshot.service
    ```

-6. After restarting, check if the service is running correctly:
+7. After restarting, check if the service is running correctly:

     ```bash
     sudo systemctl status ArduCam-Snapshot.service

-7. Perform a system reboot.
+8. Perform a system reboot.
 The service should start the script on its own!

     ```bash
     sudo reboot

-8. You may want to stop the service.
+9. You may want to stop the service.
 Exit the script by pressing  <kbd>Q</kbd>.
 Navigate to the terminal and type

     ```bash
     sudo systemctl stop ArduCam-Snapshot.service

-9. Disable the service so that it does not restart again
+10. Disable the service so that it does not restart again

     ```bash